microsoft/react-native-windows-samples/docs/rnm-dependencies.md

 title: System Requirements
 ---

-You can run React Native for macOS apps on Mac devices with versions [Mojave (10.14.6)](https://support.apple.com/en-us/HT209149#macos10146) or newer.
+You can run React Native for macOS apps on Mac devices with versions [High Sierra (10.13)](https://www.apple.com/newsroom/2017/09/macos-high-sierra-now-available-as-a-free-update/) or newer.

 The development dependencies for React Native for macOS are identical to the development dependencies for React Native for iOS.
 You can follow the steps at [Setting up the development environment](https://reactnative.dev/docs/environment-setup) in the **"React Native CLI Quickstart"** section, or follow the paraphrased steps below: